-But let's go back and see how math played a role in an even bigger revolution: the Agricultural Revolution.
+But let's go back and see how math played a role in an even bigger revolution: the Agricultural Revolution from 10,000 to 5,000 BC.

 Most of us know a bit about how the Industrial Revolution caused and was catalyzed by changes in mathematics.